pbonte/Roxi-Tutorial/README.md

 }
 ```

-Similarly, to find the location of the person who was reported with Facebook Check-In posts, the following query can be written.
+Similarly, to find the location of the person who were reported with Facebook Check-In posts, the following query can be written.

 ```
 select ?person ?room where {